10 Easy Moves to Build a Classroom Culture That Works (and Feels Good)

 Bonus Tip: Talk Like a Top TEN Teacher

-If these strategies resonate, the next step isn’t learning more—it’s learning how to use intentional language consistently in real classroom moments.
+It’s learning how to use intentional language consistently in real classroom moments.

 The Talk Like a Top TEN Teacher™ Toolkit is completely free and gives you the language, scripts, and tools.

-The optional Accelerator is where I walk you through the why behind the language—and exactly how to use the Toolkit starting tomorrow.
+The optional Accelerator is where I walk you through the why behind the language — and exactly how to use the Toolkit starting tomorrow.

 Inside the Toolkit + Accelerator, you’ll get: